Details of practice

-In respect of MTIC fraud Luke has considerable experience representing individuals and companies both in the criminal courts and before the Tax Tribunal.
+In respect of MTIC fraud Luke represents individuals and companies both in the criminal courts and before the Tax Tribunal.

 Proceeds of crime

 Luke has expertise across the range of proceeds of crime, including: restraint, confiscation (and enforcement), cash forfeiture and civil recovery.

 Luke has considerable experience in post-confiscation proceedings, including applications for reconsideration in the High Court and the Crown Court.

 He has been instructed in a number of challenges to confiscation enforcement proceedings as a breach of the reasonable time requirement under Art 6 ECtHR.